 There are at least 130 species of goldenrod in the United States alone and every state except Hawaii has at least one native species.
 A goldenrod species is the state flower of Nebraska and Kentucky, the state wildflower of South Carolina, the state herb of Delaware and goldenrod is featured on Kentucky’s flag.
-Proponents highlight goldenrod’s ubiquity, adaptability, hardiness and wildlife-friendly attractive and long-lasting blooms, features which significantly contributed to the selection of goldenrod for state flower.
-Critics see a rogue weed in need of suppression, a plant with a tendency to dominate the plant community to the detriment of other species.
-Proponents and critics don’t even agree on whether goldenrod is good or poor forage for either livestock or wild grazing animals or whether goldenrod is valuable or detrimental to the prairie ecosystem.
+Proponents highlight goldenrod’s ubiquity, adaptability, hardiness and pollinator-friendly long-lasting blooms.
+Critics see a rogue weed in need of suppression, a plant with a tendency to dominate the local plant community to the detriment of other species.
+Goldenrod proponents and critics don’t even agree on whether goldenrod is good or poor forage for either livestock or wild grazing animals or whether goldenrod is valuable or detrimental to the prairie ecosystem.

 Traditional medicinal use: